 b.
 Occurrence in Immediate Project Vicinity.
-The manatee is an occasional summer resident off the North Carolina coast with presumably low population numbers (Clark, 1987).
+Manatees are a sub-tropical species with little tolerance for cold.
+Though they are generally restricted to warm inland and coastal waters of Florida, in warmer months they may be found throughout the United States (USFWS, 2009).
+North Carolina is one location along the Southeast coast where the manatee is an occasional summer resident; however, populations numbers are presumably low (Clark, 1987).
 The species can be found in shallow (5 ft to usually <20 ft), slow-moving rivers, estuaries, saltwater bays, canals, and coastal areas (USFWS, 1991).
 The West Indian manatee is herbivorous and eats aquatic plants such as hydrilla, eelgrass, and water lettuce (USFWS, 1999a).
-Manatees are thermally stressed at water temperatures below 18°C (64.4°F) (Garrot et al., 1995); therefore, during winter months, when ambient water temperatures approach 20°C (68°F), the U.S. manatee population confines itself to the coastal waters of the southern half of peninsular Florida and to springs and warm water outfalls as far north as southeast Georgia.
+Manatees are thermally stressed at water temperatures below 18°C (64.4°F) (Garrott et al., 1995); therefore, during winter months, when ambient water temperatures approach 20°C (68°F), the U.S. manatee population confines itself to the coastal waters of the southern half of peninsular Florida and to springs and warm water outfalls as far north as southeast Georgia.
 During the summer months, sightings drop off rapidly north of Georgia (Lefebvre et al., 2001) and are rare north of Cape Hatteras (Rathbun et al., 1982; Schwartz, 1995).
 However, they are sighted infrequently in southeastern North Carolina with most records occurring in July, August, and September, as they migrate up and down the coast (Clark, 1993).
 The Species is considered a seasonal inhabitant of North Carolina with most occurrences reported from June through October (USFWS, 2001).
 According to Schwartz (1995), manatees have been reported in the state during nine months, with most sightings in the August-September period.
 Manatee population trends are poorly understood, but deaths have increased steadily.
 A large percent of mortality is due to collisions with watercrafts, especially of calves.
 Another closely related factor in their decline has been the loss of suitable habitat through incompatible coastal development, particularly destruction of sea grass beds by boating facilities (USFWS, 2001).

-Manatees are rare visitors to the SCNTB Region.
-According to Schwartz (1995), a total of 68 manatee sightings have been recorded in 11 coastal counties of North Carolina during the years 1919-1994.
-Therefore, it is likely that manatees transit through the SCNTB region during the warm water months.
+Manatees are rare visitors to the Carteret County, NC project area.
+According to Schwartz (1995), a total of 68 manatee sightings have been recorded in 11 coastal counties of North Carolina during the years 1919-1994; thus, confirming their summer migration through North Carolina waters, including the project study area.
 Manatees are known to infrequently occur within nearly all North Carolina ocean and inland waters (Schwartz, 1995) with four North Carolina records having been from inlet-ocean sites and six from the open ocean (Rathbun, 1982).
 According to the existing literature, specific numbers of manatees using the region are not known but are presumed to be very low.
 More research is needed to determine the status of the species in North Carolina and identify areas (containing food and freshwater supplies), which support summer populations.